 she still feels unloved.

-Emy’s best friend Mary keeps saying she should practice self-love so she can open her spirit up to the love that’s already around her.
+Her best friend Mary keeps saying she should practice self-love so she can open her spirit up to the love that’s already around her.
 In theory, Emy knows she deserves more love than her narent offered while she was growing up, but down inside, she still feels unworthy.
-Maybe that’s she married a narcissist.
+Maybe that’s because she also married a narcissist.

 It’s the time of year when everyone wants to think cozy and romantic thoughts about love, but there is a much darker side to relationships if you grew up as the child of a narcissist or are married to one.
 If you stay focused on the narc’s needs, you might find it’s a struggle to love yourself.
 You might wonder if the narc has stolen your chance for love and it could be true.
 Here are five ways the narcissist might steal your ability to love:

 1. The Narcissist has Screwed Up Your Basic Concept of Love

 Whether you dated a narcissist or grew up with one, chances are your relationships are influenced by narcissism.
 This is not your fault, but if you choose to become more aware you can gain a better life.
 If you are a people-pleaser or codependent or lone star isolating yourself from messy relationships, you probably need to study up on what real love looks like.
 If the narc has messed with your mind, you might be so used to being abused that you find it hard to recognize real love.

 2. The Narcissist Offers a False Substitute for Love

 A relationship (if you can even call it that) with a narcissist is one-sided.
 You might love them and you might do a lot of nice things for them, but a narc will only use you and give nothing in return.
 Even if he is giving something to you, there are probably strings attached.
 True love doesn’t try to fix you, form you or force you into another’s mold.